 Grade 5 Earth Science Performance Expectations Focus Disciplinary Core Ideas (DCIs) (Lesson Conceptual Flow) Scientific & Engineering Practices (SEPs) Crosscutting Concepts (CCC) Lesson 3 Can we make it rain?
-5-ESS2-1 Water Cycle system, the hydrosphere.) (hydrosphere and atmosphere).
-Students use the Students reason about how the hydrosphere and atmosphere systems interact to produce rain.
+5-ESS2-1 Water Cycle system, the hydrosphere.)
+Students create a model of the ocean and sky (hydrosphere and atmosphere).
+Students use the model to plan and carry out an investigation to determine how temperature influences evaporation and condensation.
+Students reason about how the hydrosphere and atmosphere systems interact to produce rain.
 Students model the systems to explain how rain is created.
 Lesson 4 How can you save a town from a hurricane?
 5-ESS2-1 5-ESS3-1 3-5-ETS1-1 3-5-ETS1-2 3-5-ETS1-3 Natural Disasters & Engineering evaporates into the storm cloud, making the hurricane grow bigger and bigger.
 Hurricanes bring tons of rain, flooding entire cities.
-Engineers design solutions to protect towns from extreme flooding. of engineers and work as a team to design solutions using their different types of flood protection.
-Students use mathematics and Students reason about how the hydrosphere and atmosphere systems interact to produce hurricanes and extreme flooding.
+Engineers design solutions to protect towns from extreme flooding. of engineers and work as a team to design solutions using their different types of flood Students reason about how the hydrosphere and atmosphere systems interact to produce hurricanes and extreme flooding.
 They also consider the impact of hurricanes on the biosphere and geosphere system.